yukirang/wechat-F1Helper/README.md

 # wechat-F1Helper
-To finish a wechat little program that introduce the F1 Racing.
+To finish a wechat little program which introduces the F1 Racing.

 Preview: